PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 17:56:11
+Last updated: 2024-04-13 17:56:46
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: In this fall - this is tough.
+In this fall I'm going to take my talents to Mouth Beach. - Barney Stinson